Chowmahalla Palace: Southern courtyard

 Ornate with intricate stucco work, this is one of the two windows that flank the facade of the durbar hall.

-This is the oldest part of the palace, consisting of four palaces: Afzal Mahal, Mahtab Mahal, Tahniyat Mahal and Aftab Maha, built symmetrically opposite each other in Neoclassical style.
+This is the oldest part of the palace, consisting of four palaces: Afzal Mahal, Mahtab Mahal, Tahniyat Mahal and Aftab Mahal, built symmetrically opposite each other in Neoclassical style.
 The forecourt between the palaces is adorned with a pond and a garden.

 The neoclassical palaces have double-height verandahs or façades lined with European style columns.
 The columns in the Aftab Mahal and Mehtab Mahal are of Ionic order whereas the Afzal Mahal and Tehniyat Mahal have Corinthian columns.

 Northern courtyard

 This part has Bara Imam, a long corridor of rooms on the east side facing the central fountain and pool that once housed the administrative wing; and Shishe-Alat, meaning mirror image.

 It has Mughal domes and arches and many Persian elements such as the ornate stucco works that adorn the Khilwat Mubarak.
 These were characteristic of buildings built in Hyderabad at the time.

 Opposite the Bara Imam is a building that is its shishe or mirror image.
 The rooms were once used as guest rooms for officials accompanying visiting dignitaries.